 Around this time, an additional ~3.6 kg mass was plowed up on the Daniel Plantation, one mile from the East Alabama Male College, Auburn.
 Due to the close similarities in chemical composition, structure, and weathering degree between Auburn and Tombigbee River, it is now generally accepted that Auburn is a transported mass of Tombigbee River.
 The differences that do exist between the two ironsnotably, the octahedral structure and the absence of schreibersite in Auburnare entirely consistent with the heterogeneous nature of this meteorite.
 Nevertheless, through correspondence between R.S.
 Clarke Jr., V.F.
 Buchwald, and J.T.
 Wasson in 1994 (copies in Min.
 Dept., NHM, London), it was decided that it was best to maintain a separate catalog entry for Auburn.

 Tombigbee River is the most phosphorus-rich meteorite known, with abundant low-Ni schreibersite ribbons accounting for 915% by area.
 This high P content is consistent with late crystallization of dense, P-rich magma pockets following large degrees of fractional crystallization (>80%).
 Group IIG members are chemically most similar to those of the IIAB iron group, forming extensions to IIAB trends on elementAu diagrams.
 It has been proposed by Wasson and Choe (2009) that formation of IIG irons occurred inside isolated cavities which remained after crystallization of an evolved IIAB magma.
 The IIG irons eventually crystallized in a P-rich region of the lower layer of the IIAB core, while an immiscible and buoyant S-rich magma collected at the upper regions of the magma chamber.
 Elements such as Au and Ge were likely removed in the S-rich melt phase, while the low-Ni content of IIG irons is attributed to diffusion and redistibution of Ni out of metal and into schreibersite during an extended cooling history.
-The Ge-isotopic data was obtained by Luais et al. (2014), and they found it to be almost identical for both IIG and IIB metal, while a Ge content of 1.3 ppm and a δ74Ge of 3.4 was ascertained for schreibersite in Tombigbee River.
+The Ge-isotopic data were obtained by Luais et al. (2014), and they found it to be almost identical for both IIG and IIB metal, while a Ge content of 1.3 ppm and a δ74Ge of 3.4 was ascertained for schreibersite in Tombigbee River.
 Their Ge data support the formation history proposed by Wasson and Choe (2009).